NHLI-Respiratory-Epi/Hypertension-codelists-and-definition/README.md

 ## Codelists
 **Observations**
-The observation file provides the SNOMED CT codes which relate to hypertension, these were further subdivided into:
+The observation file provides the SNOMED CT codes which relate to hypertension, these were further subdivided into: <br>
-	- invitation for hypertension monitoring,
+	- invitation for hypertension monitoring, <br>
- 	- self-controlled hypertension,
+ 	- self-controlled hypertension, <br>
-	- review of hypertension,
+	- review of hypertension, <br>
-  - well controlled hypertension,
+  - well controlled hypertension, <br>
-  - moderate/poorly controlled hypertension
+  - moderate/poorly controlled hypertension  <br>

-**Blood pressure readings**
+**Blood pressure readings** <br>
-These values were further subdivided into systolic and diastolic codes, when these codes have associated 'values' which are high (guidelines in brackets), they can indicate a patient has hypertension
+These values were further subdivided into systolic and diastolic codes, when these codes have associated 'values' which are high (guidelines in brackets), they can indicate a patient has hypertension <br>
 	- Systolic (>130)
  	- Diastolic (>80)

-**Prescriptions**
+**Prescriptions** <br>
 Both codes for medications prescribed for hypertension as well as resistant hypertension are included.